akansha1234/akansha1234/README.md

 ### Glad to see you here!

-I am a self taught front-end developer who works on React and love creating some cool websites 😄.
+I am a self taught front-end developer who works on React, Angular and love creating some cool websites 😄.

 ### Talking about Personal Stuff